 Do you hold Open Days?

-We hold a number of online events including PGCE information throughout the year.
+We hold a number of events including PGCE information throughout the year.
 Please check our Open Days and Events page for further information.

 Also, to ensure accessibility for everybody we include all relevant PGCE information on the website and you are always welcome to contact us by phone or email.